SRCH2/srch2-ngn/documentation/docs/advanced.md

 ```
 ###Boolean Expression

-The engine supports three boolean operators: AND, OR, and
+The engine supports three boolean operators: AND, OR, and NOT.
-AND_NOT.
 Each operator generates a *CompositeTerm*
 object.
 Both *SearchableTerm* and *CompositeTerm* are inherited from
 the *Term* class, which is used to initialize a *Query* object.

-<h1> Why cannot we change "AND_NOT" just to "NOT"? </h1>
-<h1> We can change the AND_NO to "NOT".
-The "NOT" operator is normally is the unary operator,
-like "NOT A". </h1>

 For example, consider the following query:
 ```